 Shares are one of the four main investment types, along with cash, bonds and property.
 They carry risk, but they can offer the highest returns.
-This guide explains how they work, and what the risks can be, so you can decide whether shares might be right for you.
+Here you can find out what they are, how to invest in shares and what risks are involved.

 What are shares?